Wookey-Technologies/magna-carta/CONTRIBUTING.md

 #### Create a new issue or Discussion

-If you spot a problem in the Magna Carta documents you should first search if an [issue](https://github.com/Wookey-Technologies/magna-carta/issues) or relevant [discussion](https://github.com/3MUl0R/magna-carta/discussions) already exists.
+If you spot a problem in the Magna Carta documents, you should first search if an [issue](https://github.com/Wookey-Technologies/magna-carta/issues) or relevant [discussion](https://github.com/3MUl0R/magna-carta/discussions) already exists.
 Here's info on [how to search issues & PR on GitHub](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue or discussion doesn't exist, you can open a new one of the appropriate type.
 - issues are good for raising concerns about problems you may have with existing content: [new issue form](https://github.com/Wookey-Technologies/magna-carta/issues/new/choose)